-Positioning the Edge on your shirt
+Positioning the Edge on your Shirt

 Depending on what accessories you ordered with the Edge, you may have either clips on the top and bottom of the dosimeter or some other type of mounting device.
-(Please refer to Appendix A, "Contact/Service information").
+(Refer to Chapter 6, "Contact/Service Information").